volodymyrhudyma/blog/content/blog/closures-in-javascript.md

 The **add** function receives an **x** argument and returns a new function that takes an **y** argument and adds them together.

 Both, **add1** and **add2** functions are closures, they share the same body definition, but store different Lexical Environments.

+## Lexical Environment

+In order to fully understand the wholce concept of Closures, we need to understand what is a Lexical Environment and how it works.

+In JavaScript, ecery block of code **{ ... }** within curly braces and the whole script have an internal hidden associated object that is called Lexical Environment which consists of two parts:

+* **Environment Record** - maps local variable names to variable values (this is where JavaScript stores variables)
+* **Reference to the Outer Lexical Environment**

+A **variable** that is defined is just a property of the Environment Record.
+Changing it means changing the property of the Environment Record.